peteroupc/MailLib/docs/PeterO.Mail.Message.md

  * System.ArgumentException:
 The parameter  <i>index</i>
  is 0 or at least as high as the number of header fields.

+### GetHeaderArray

+    public string[] GetHeaderArray(
+        string name);

+Gets an array with the values of all header fields with the specified name, using a basic case-insensitive comparison.
+(Two strings are equal in such a comparison, if they match after converting the basic upper-case letters A to Z (U + 0041 to U + 005A) in both strings to lower case.).

+<b>Parameters:</b>

+ * <i>name</i>: The name of a header field.

+<b>Returns:</b>

+An array containing the values of all header fields with the given name, in the order they appear in the message.
+The array will be empty if no header field has that name.

+<b>Exceptions:</b>

+ * System.ArgumentNullException:
+Name is null.

 ### RemoveHeader